Doxense/foundationdb-dotnet-client/README.md

 How to test
 -----------

-The test project is using NUnit 2.6.3, and requires support for async test methods.
+The test project is using NUnit 3.10.

 If you are using a custom runner or VS plugin (like TestDriven.net), make sure that it has the correct nunit version, and that it is configured to run the test using 64-bit process.
 The code will NOT work on 32 bit.